raoul2000/yii2-workflow/guide/README.md

 mkdocs serve
 ```

-When the guide is ready to be published, build is with :
+When the guide is ready to be published, build it into the folder `guide/site` with :

 ```
 mkdocs build --clean
 ```

-The user guide is built into the folder `guide\site`.

 # Class Reference